casey/degenerate/man/src/chapter_1.md

 the filter will operate on, and an "operation", which determines what will happen to those pixels.

-For example, to set the mask to an X, you can do `computer.x()`, and to to set the operation to color rotation by one half rotation about the green axis, do `computer.rotateColor('green', 0.5)`.
+For example, to set the mask to an X, you can do `computer.x()`, and to set the operation to color rotation by one half rotation about the green axis, do `computer.rotateColor('green', 0.5)`.
 An finally, to see the results, do `computer.render()`.
 The complete program looks like this: